 Darrell is Business Development Director at Project Return, a Nashville-based nonprofit working with people returning from incarceration.
 At Project Return, he leads the employment development efforts—including the operation of a social enterprise—that serve more than 400 people each year.
 Darrell earned a Bachelor of Business Administration and Master of Business Administration from Belmont University.
 He joined Poverty & the Arts to combine a passion for serving the underserved with a professional experience in devising and implementing innovative commerce strategies.

-Jennifer is a native Nashvillian who has a had a heart for non-profits and volunteer work since she was in middle school when she began volunteering at Saddle Up! in Franklin, Tennessee.
-While in college, Jennifer began working at a non-profit church-run camp during the summers.
+Jennifer is a native Nashvillian who has had a heart for non-profits and volunteer work since she was in middle school, when she began volunteering at Saddle Up! in Franklin, Tennessee.
+While in college Jennifer began working at a non-profit, church-run camp during the summers.
 She completed a degree in Child Development from Peabody College at Vanderbilt University in 2011.
-During this time she continued to work as a volunteer at Saddle Up!, as well as other non-profit organizations in Nashville.
-Jennifer became involved with Poverty & the Arts in early 2017 through St. George’s Episcopal Church, and decide to join to transition from simply volunteering with organizations she is passionate but to taking a leadership role and actively helping them grow.
-When she is not volunteering, Jennifer works both as a nanny and as an assistant director at Oak Hill Day Camp.
+During this time she continued to work as a volunteer at Saddle Up!, as well as other non- profit organizations in Nashville.
+Jennifer became involved with Poverty & the Arts in early 2017 through St. George’s Episcopal Church.
+Not long after, she decided to join the board of directors with a goal of transitioning from simply volunteering with organizations she is passionate about to taking a leadership role and actively helping them grow.
+When she is not working with POVA, Jennifer works both as a nanny and a community educator.

 Justin Roark, AIA, NCARB, EDAC | Term: 2016-2018